2023 Best General Agriculture Schools in Texas

 On average, agriculture graduates from Texas A&M Kingsville take out $21,555 in student loans while working on their degree.

-Tarleton State University did quite well in this year’s ranking of the best schools for general agriculture students.
-It came in at #7 on the list.
+Tarleton State University landed the #7 spot in the 2023 rankings for the best general agriculture programs.
 Tarleton is a large public school located in the remote town of Stephenville.

 Read full report on General Agriculture at Tarleton State University

-West Texas A&M University ranked #8 on this year’s Best General Agriculture Schools in Texas list.
-West Texas A&M University is a medium-sized public school located in the fringe town of Canyon.
+West Texas A&M University landed the #8 spot in the 2023 rankings for the best general agriculture programs.
+West Texas A&M University is a medium-sized public school located in the town of Canyon.

-Prairie View A & M University came in at #9 in this year’s edition of the Best General Agriculture Schools in Texas ranking.
-PVAMU is a moderately-sized public school located in the distant town of Prairie View.
+Prairie View A & M University landed the #9 spot in the 2023 rankings for the best general agriculture programs.
+PVAMU is a moderately-sized public school located in the town of Prairie View.

 After completing their degree, agriculture graduates from PVAMU carry an average student debtload of $31,000.

-Texas A&M University - Commerce ranked #10 on this year’s Best General Agriculture Schools in Texas list.
-Located in the distant town of Commerce, Texas A&M Commerce is a public college with a large student population.
+Texas A&M University - Commerce landed the #10 spot in the 2023 rankings for the best general agriculture programs.
+Located in the distant town of Commerce, Texas A&M Commerce is a public school with a large student population.

 The average amount in student loans that agriculture majors at Texas A&M Commerce take out is $21,375.